spacemeshos/testnet-guide/send_coin.md

 ![](images/v1.0/wallet_tx_view.png)

-1. Click on `ALL TRANSACTIONS` to view the full transactions log:
+1. Click on `ALL TRANSACTIONS` to view the full transactions log.

+2. Click on a transaction to view its details:

 ![](images/v1.0/tx_log_details.png)